-Defending People Throughout Virginia including Norfolk, Virginia Beach, Newport News and all of Hampton Roads Against DUI Charges
+Defending People Throughout Virginia, including Norfolk, Virginia Beach, Newport News, Suffolk, Hampton and all of Hampton Roads, Against DUI Charges

-The criminal defense lawyers at Montagna, Klein, Camden understand that everyone does not have unlimited money.
+The criminal defense lawyers at Anthony Montagna understand that everyone does not have unlimited money.
 To help you from the very beginning, we offer a free consultation and make payment plans available to our clients.
 Most importantly, we offer discounts to seniors, students, military men and women, and union workers.

 Anthony Montagna and his partners take pride in representing a broad spectrum of clients in Norfolk, Virginia Beach, Hampton, Newport News, Portsmouth, Hampton, Suffolk, Isle of Wight County, York County, New Kent County, Northampton County, Williamsburg/James City County and Accomack County.
 We provide a team of lawyers to provide you with the best results and offer military, student, senior, and union discounts.

 We Provide Aggressive Representation for Individuals Charged with DUI

 Our DUI defense firm is available 24 hours a day to answer your questions and help you get out of jail.
 We are capable of handling all aspects of your TRAFFIC VIOLATIONS and DUI Defense, from bond hearings to trial.
 To set up a free initial consultation with an experienced criminal defense attorney,contactus today.